RhettRautsaw/Bioinformatics/README.md

 ## Scripts

+- **`Busco_cleaner.py`**: Python script that will test if the "multi_copy_busco_sequences" are actually multi-copy or if they are actually duplicates.
+If there is only one unique sequence, that sequence will moved to "single_copy_busco_sequences"
 - **`create_hyde_triples.R`**: R function to create a file of all possible triples for [HyDe](https://github.com/pblischak/HyDe). *triple* = parent_1 --> hybrid <-- parent_2
 - **`create_pairwise_combos.R`**: R function to create a file of all possible pairwise comparisons given vector of options.
 - **`gif_maker.py`**: Python script which converts mov files to gifs.